sharedworkforce/sharedworkforce-demo-rails/README.markdown

 The app has a user model which includes a photo.
 When a cat is created, the image is sent to Shared Workforce where it is tagged, rotated and cropped by a human worker.

+You can view a live sandbox demo of the app at http://catsify.herokuapp.com

 The task classes are in `app/tasks`, and there are associated example unit tests in `test/tasks`

 ## Installation